anychart-integrations/nodejs-image-generation-utility/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://anychart.com)
 # NodeJS image generation utility
-This example shows how to export AnyChart charts to SVG or Image formats using NodeJS.
+This example shows how to export AnyChart charts to SVG, PNG, Jpeg Image formats using NodeJS.

 ## Running
-First of all you need to clone this repository
+Clone this repository:
 ```
 $ git clone git@github.com:anychart-integrations/nodejs-image-generation-utility.git
 ```
-Then go to the example directory
+Navigate to the example folder:
 ```
 $ cd ./nodejs-image-generation-utility
 ```
-For runing example you have to install dependency.
-Just exec command below.
+To run the example you have to install dependencies.
+Run the following command:
 ```
 $ npm install
 ```
-And to run with defaults you should just exec index.js file with nodejs.
+To run the example with defaults you should just execute index.js file with nodejs:
 ```
  $ node index.js
  Written to image.png file